Why most downloaded goal tracking templates end up abandoned

 5. OKR tracking sheets: the multi-goal coordinator

 When you’re tracking three or more goals at once, standalone templates create chaos.
 OKR (Objectives and Key Results) tracking sheets solve this by grouping related goals under umbrella objectives, each with 2-4 measurable key results.
-As John Doerr described in Measure What Matters, the OKR framework — popularized at Intel and adopted by Google — connects individual metrics to larger ambitions [5].
+As John Doerr described in Measure What Matters, the OKR framework, popularized at Intel under Andy Grove and later adopted by Google, connects individual metrics to larger ambitions [5].

 An OKR tracking sheet is a goal management template that organizes work around qualitative objectives paired with quantitative key results.
 OKR tracking sheets function as multi-layered progress tracking systems, differing from standard goal lists by creating a hierarchy that connects individual metrics to larger ambitions.

 In practice: an objective like “improve fitness” gets paired with key results such as “run three times per week,” “hit 10,000 steps daily,” and “complete one strength workout per week.”
 Each key result is measurable.
+Notion, Asana, and dedicated tools like Lattice all support OKR templates.
 For a deeper look at setting these up, see our guide on how to set up an OKR tracking system.

 Best for: People managing goals across health, career, relationships, and personal growth simultaneously.
 Our guide on multi-goal tracking orchestration covers how to coordinate multiple objectives without losing focus.